-Ultimately, I chose to pursue graduate degrees at the University of Alaska Fairbanks, recognizing Alaska as one of the final front-lines in the (not so) quiet struggle of civilization to eradicate tribalism.
+Ultimately, I chose to pursue graduate degrees at the University of Alaska Fairbanks, recognizing Alaska as a front-line for Indigenous communities dealing with social and ecological change and seeking to develop more sustainable and self-reliant food systems.
 I was accepted into the Resilience and Adaptation Program, and received a master's degree and a PhD under the direction of Dr. Craig Gerlach, who has since become a life-long friend.
 I studied anthropology, ecology, and Indigenous studies.
 I also had the great pleasure of studying under Angayuqaq Kawagley before he passed away in 2011.

 Why So Many Cycles?